 * Students typically complete this program in 2 years.
 Students enrolled in either the day or evening option must complete the program within 3 years for clinical preparedness.

 The A.S. degree is designed for students who are looking for immediate entry into a career upon graduation.
 Most program courses directly relate to the identified career area.
 The remaining courses are comprised of general education courses.

 Lectures and simulated clinical laboratory courses are taught at the Medical Campus.
 Students spend their last semester practicing in the four major laboratory departments at various hospitals, working alongside medical technologists, supervisors, and pathologists.

-The program requires a total of 76 credits, including general education courses, which are typically taken before entry to the program.
-The program offers a five-semester full-time and an eight-semester part-time option.
+The program requires a total of 76 credits, including general education pre-requisite courses.
+This program offers a five-semester day track and a five-semester evening track.
 Coursework includes:

 Students who pursue this course of study may find employment in job roles such as: